bhimebau/lm_application/Commands.md

    146
    OK
    ```

+   The sensor is reporting that the period the light sensor square wave is 146uS.

 * **Attention:** This is a command is used to confirm that the system
   is connected.
 Just returns OK if successful.
 Presumably, nothing